Insmire/Credit_Risk_Analysis/README.md

 ![smote_oversampling_eval_metrics](https://user-images.githubusercontent.com/96349090/166645584-6e9f5139-13b4-41b9-a97b-b1363fd4fd6a.png)

-* Cluster centroids under-sampling algorithm with logistic regression model
+* Cluster Centroids Under-Sampling Algorithm with Logistic Regression Model

     - The balanced accuracy score is roughly 0.54.
     - The precision is 0.01 and the sensitivity is 0.69 for predicting high-risk applications.